spring1843/go-dsa/array/README.md

 In the Go programming language, arrays are considered values rather than pointers and represent the entirety of the array.
 Whenever an array is passed to a function, a copy of the array is created, resulting in additional memory usage.
 However, to avoid this issue, it is possible to pass a pointer to the array instead.

-In order to define an array in Go, it is necessary to specify the size of the array using a constant.
-By using constants in this manner, it is no longer necessary to utilize the make function in order to create the array.
+To define an array in Go, it is necessary to specify the size of the array using a constant.
+By using constants in this manner, it is no longer necessary to utilize the make function to create the array.

 ```Go
 package main